None of the three main parties’ 2017 Manifestos commits to funding the NHS adequately.

 New Labour was complicit in the austerity lie.
 But the 2017 Labour Party says it is now an officially anti-austerity party with a leadership that was elected on the basis that austerity is a political choice.

-Surely the Labour Party needs to reflect that in its entire policy approach - including its NHS and social care funding commitments.
+Surely all politicians need to reflect on their party's entire policy approach - including its NHS and social care funding commitments.